Octonion algebras over rings are not determined by their norms: Octonion algebras and norms

 with multiplication law $(x,y).(u.v)= ( x\, u + v \, \sigma(y), \sigma(x) v + u \, y )$ ($\sigma$ is the canonical involution of $M_2(\ZZ)$) and norm $n_{C'_0}(x,y)=\det(x) - \det(y)$.
 We know that the fppf $\ZZ$--group sheaf $\uAut(C_0)\cong \uAut(C'_0)$ is representable by an affine smooth group $\ZZ$--scheme $\Aut(C_0)$ \cite[4.10]{LPR}.

 \begin{prop} The $\ZZ$--group scheme $\Aut(C_0)$ is the Chevalley group of type $G_2$. \end{prop}

-\begin{proof} Let us first show that $\Aut(C_0)$ is a semisimple group scheme of type $G_2$, that is by definition a smooth affine group scheme whose geometrical fibers are are semisimple groups of type $G_2$ \cite[XIX]{SGA3}.
-The quoted result states that an affine smooth group $\ZZ$--scheme $\Aut(C_0)$ and the fibers are indeed semisimple groups of type $G_2$ according to theorem 2.3.5 of \cite{SV}.
+\begin{proof} Let us first show that $\Aut(C_0)$ is a semisimple group scheme of type $G_2$, that is by definition a smooth affine group scheme whose geometrical fibers are semisimple groups of type $G_2$ \cite[XIX]{SGA3}.

+The fibers of the affine smooth group $\ZZ$--scheme $\Aut(C_0)$ are indeed semisimple groups of type $G_2$ according to theorem 2.3.5 of \cite{SV}.
 Hence $\Aut(C_0)$ is a semisimple group scheme of type $G_2$.
 By Demazure's unicity theorem \cite[cor.
 5.5]{SGA3} the Chevalley group of type $G_2$ is the unique split semisimple group scheme of type $G_2$, that is the unique semisimple group scheme of type $G_2$ admitting a split torus of rank two.
 Since ${\PGL_2 \times \PGL_2}$ embeds in $\Aut(C'_0)$, $\Aut(C'_0)$ contains a two dimensional split torus.
 Thus $\Aut(C_0)\cong \Aut(C'_0)$ is the Chevalley group of type $G_2$. \end{proof}

 We come now to the question whether an octonion algebra is determined by its norm.
 Let $C$ be an octonion algebra over $R$.
 We have natural closed group embeddings of group schemes